 To conclude, we consider the Hermitian system consisting of the two coupled oscillators and the reservoirs interacting with the oscillators.
 Usually, the non-Hermitian equations are used to describe the behavior of this system.
-The non-Hermitian equations are obtained by the elimination of the degrees of freedom of the reservoirs, which are usually considered with infinite number of degrees of freedom [52, 53].
+The non-Hermitian equations are obtained by the elimination of the degrees of freedom of the reservoirs, which are usually considered with infinite number degrees of freedom [52, 53].
 The resultant non-Hermitian system has an exceptional point (EP), at which two eigenstates coalesce and their eigenvalues coincide.
 The passing through the EP leads to the spontaneous symmetry breaking of eigenstates, which is associated with the EP phase transition.
 In the case of reservoirs with a finite number of degrees of freedom, the reverse energy flow from the environment into the system appears that leads to collapses and revivals of the amplitude oscillations in the system.
 As a result, the dynamics of Hermitian system, which includes both the oscillators and the reservoirs, cannot be described by the non-Hermitian equations.
-The manifestation of the EP phase transitions in such Hermitian systems early is not discussed.
+The manifestation of the EP phase transitions in such Hermitian systems is a controversial question.

 To solve this problem, we study the behavior of the Hermitian system of two coupled oscillators interacting with the reservoirs with only few tens of degrees of freedom.
-We show that the dynamics of this Hermitian system demonstrate a transition occurring at the coupling strength between the oscillators corresponding to the EP in the non-Hermitian system.
-This transition is manifested in the change in the system dynamics, which observes even at time much greater than the return time when the dynamics of Hermitian system differ qualitatively from the one of non-Hermitian system.
-We find an order parameter characterizing the transition in both the non-Hermitian and Hermitian system.
-Our results demonstrate the existence of a new class of the transitions that occur in Hermitian systems and establish a connection between it and the EP phase transitions in non-Hermitian systems.
-We propose the photonic circuit for observing such a transition.
+We show that the dynamics of this Hermitian system demonstrates a clear phase transition occurring at the coupling strength between the oscillators corresponding to the EP in the non-Hermitian system.
+This transition is manifested in the change in the system dynamics, which observes even at time much greater than the return time when the dynamics of Hermitian system differs qualitatively from the one of non-Hermitian system.
+The existence of the EP phase transition at times that much greater than the return time indicates that the EP phase transition is property of the Hermitian system.
+We find an order parameter characterizing the EP phase transition in the Hermitian system and demonstrate the existence of spontaneous symmetry breaking in the phase trajectories of this system.
+Our results demonstrate the existence of a new class of the EP phase transitions that occur in Hermitian systems and establish a connection between the phase transitions in the Hermitian and non-Hermitian systems.